Built-in User Authentication and Authorization Configuration and Usage in HugeGraph

 Custom User Authentication System

 If you need to support a more flexible user system, you can customize the authenticator for extension.
-Simply implement the org.apache.hugegraph.auth.HugeAuthenticator interface with your custom authenticator, and then modify the authenticator configuration item in the configuration file to point to your implementation.

 Switching authentication mode

-After the authentication configuration completed, enter the admin password on the command line when executing init store.sh for the first time.
-(For non-Docker mode)
+After the authentication configuration completed, enter the admin password on the command line when executing init store.sh

 If deployed based on Docker image or if HugeGraph has already been initialized and needs to be converted to authentication mode, relevant graph data needs to be deleted and HugeGraph needs to be restarted.
-If there is already business data in the diagram, it is temporarily not possible to directly convert the authentication mode (version<=1.2.0 )
+If there is already business data in the diagram, it is temporarily not possible to directly convert the authentication mode (version<=1.2.0)

-Improvements for this feature have been included in the latest release (available in latest docker image), please refer to PR 2411.
+Improvements for this feature have been included in the latest release (available in the latest docker image), please refer to PR 2411.
 Seamless switching is now available.

-Use docker to enble authentication mode
+Use docker to enable authentication mode

 For versions of the hugegraph/hugegraph image equal to or greater than 1.2.0, you can enable authentication mode while starting the Docker image.